Information for Los Angeles Residents and Visitors

 |Toddlers (Ages 0–2)||Free||Free|

-Use promo code: LA13 at checkout to get the $13 promotion.
+Use promo code: LA13 at checkout to get the $13 whale watching & dolphin cruise promotion.
+Just enter LA13 in Voucher Code Box on last page of checkout for the $13 rate.

 For Los Angeles Visitor Whale Watching Coupons, please feel free to sign up for our monthly newsletter & follow us on Facebook.
 You’ll be kept up to date on all things whale watching Los Angeles, and of course holiday specials and promotions.